V33010/asciify/README.md

-# Asciify
+# asciify

 ![Python Version](https://img.shields.io/badge/python-3.x-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-**Asciify** is a robust Command Line Interface (CLI) tool designed to convert images into ASCII art.
+**asciify** is a robust Command Line Interface (CLI) tool designed to convert images into ASCII art.
 It features a retro-style typewriter user interface, intelligent image resizing, and an integrated local web server for viewing results.

 Built with modularity in mind, it runs seamlessly on Linux, Windows, and WSL2 environments.